Natural selection in compartmentalized environment with reshuffling: Discussion and Conclusion

-One of implications of this result is feasibility of the increase of the library concentration in an emulsion for \emph{in vitro} evolution experiments.
-The corresponding increase of the throughput is, however, payed for by the decrease of the selection pressure and the associated increase of the number of the required selection rounds.
+Finally, one practical implication of this study concerns the design of \emph{in vitro} evolution experiments.
+While many practitioners tend to empirically select very small values of $\lambda$, we show that higher library concentration will not drastically affect the performance of the experiment.
+The corresponding increase of the throughput is, however, paid for by the decrease of the selection pressure, and more rounds may become necessary to fix the best genotypes.
+A more comprehensive assessment of the cost-benefit balance for directed evolution experiments will be published elsewhere.

-We also developed a framework to treat more complicated cases like nonlinear fitness, nonadditive activity, and multiple trait phenotype.

-Although the assumptions excluded mutations and, therefore, the actual evolution, the selection dynamics alone is still important in the context of weak mutation rate for the initial time of the process, whence in the general case, the derived selection operator must be composed with the appropriate mutation operator.
-This will be done elsewhere.

-In the current work we assumed that neither of molecule has an advantage in the copying probability among the molecules in a given droplet.
-This condition seems to be important for the most active mutant to be systematically selected.
-This assumption is reasonable for any self-selection scheme, when the replication efficiency is approximately equal for all mutants, so the fitness depends only on the activity in a droplet.
-Questions of evolution of primordial RNA-replicators require further generalization by incorporation of differential replication efficiency.